The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Hilton Honors American Express Surpass® Card

-The Hilton Honors American Express Surpass® Card also provides a free weekend night certificate, but only after you spend $15,000 on your card in a calendar year.
-Through the end of 2022, these certificates can be used for stays on any night of the week.
+The *Hilton Surpass* also provides a free night certificate good at nearly any Hilton property, but only after you spend $15,000 on your card in a calendar year.

-You'll also get Hilton Honors Gold status just for holding the card.
-This will get you free breakfast at almost any Hilton hotel abroad, or a daily food and beverage credit at U.S. properties.
+You'll also get Hilton Honors Gold and National Car Executive Club status, just for holding the card.
+Hilton Gold status will get you free breakfast at almost any Hilton hotel abroad, or a daily food and beverage credit at U.S. properties.

 Intercontinental Hotels Group (IHG) Free Night Certificates

-But starting later this month, IHG is making some big changes to its loyalty program.
-Among the most notable of those changes is that IHG is adding the ability to add an unlimited amount of IHG Rewards points on top of the 40,000 point certificates to essentially book any hotel in the IHG portfolio.
+IHG has long been an afterthought for many travelers but after making some big changes to its loyalty program a couple of years back, the hotel chain is more relevant than ever.
+Among the most notable of those changes is that IHG added the ability to top off annual free night certificates with an unlimited number of points.
+This essentially allows cardholders to book any hotel in the IHG portfolio.

 You'll also be able to link your United MileagePlus account and get up to $50 of United TravelBank cash each calendar year that you hold the card.
-And there's no spending threshold required to earn this benefit.
+Plus, the card includes some other nice perks like automatic IHG Platinum elite status and a fourth-night free benefit on award stays – meaning you only need to use points for the first three nights of your stay and your last one is free.

 The card has an annual fee of $99.